haugjo/pystreamfs/README.md

 *pystreamfs* has a modular structure and is thus easily expandable (see Section 2.5 for more information).

 **License:** MIT License<br>
+**Changes in 0.1.0:** added EFS algorithm by Carvalho et al.<br>
 **Upcoming changes:**
 * ability to simulate feature streams
 * ability to generate artificial data streams
-* additional datasets and feature selection algorithms for download
+* ability to test multiple feature selection algorithms at once

 ## 1 Getting started
 ### 1.1 Prerequesites